aimms/how-to/Articles/526/526-modeling-composite-objects.rst

         Definition: sum( (i_tp, i_arc), v_flow2( i_tp, i_arc ) * p_cost2( i_arc ) );
     }

-.. note:: The approach outlined in this section is closely related to existing practice in the design of some databases, whereby each row a unique number is assigned and the data of the row is accessed via that identification number.
+.. note:: The approach outlined in this section is closely related to existing practice in the design of some databases, whereby to each row a unique number is assigned and the data of the row is accessed via that identification number.

 A brief comparison of the two approaches
 -----------------------------------------